Shreya-2975/table_extractor/README.md

 ```

 ## 🔍 How It Works
--1️⃣ **Loads the PDF** – Uses `PyMuPDF (fitz)` to open and analyze the document structure.
+- 🔹 **Load the PDF** – Uses `PyMuPDF (fitz)` to open and analyze the document.
--2️⃣ **Extracts Words & Coordinates** – Retrieves words with their positional data.
+- 🔹 **Extract Words & Positions** – Retrieves words along with their positional coordinates.
--3️⃣ **Identifies Table Rows** – Groups words based on alignment and spacing.
+- 🔹 **Detect Table Structure** – Identifies table rows and columns by analyzing word alignment and spacing.
--4️⃣ **Refines Data** – Cleans empty values, trims extra spaces, and removes duplicate headers.
+- 🔹 **Process & Clean Data** – Removes empty values, trims spaces, and eliminates duplicate headers.
--5️⃣ **Exports to Excel** – Saves each table in a separate sheet for better organization.
+- 🔹 **Export to Excel** – Saves each detected table into a structured Excel sheet.
--6️⃣ **Processes Multiple PDFs** – Automatically extracts tables from all PDFs in a specified folder.
+- 🔹 **Batch Processing** – Automatically processes multiple PDFs from a given folder.

 ## ⚠️ Limitations
 - 🚫 May not work well with **handwritten or highly complex scanned PDFs**.
 - 🚫 **Very irregular tables** might need **manual adjustments**.